wangyuxin87/PERT/README.md

 ## Requirement

 python=3.6.9 & torch==1.8.1+cu111 \
-It is best to use our provided Dockerfile for quick start.
+It is the best to use our provided Dockerfile for quick start.

 ## Dataset

-Download [SCUT-EnsText](https://github.com/lcy0604/EraseNet and put it into your folder.
+Download [SCUT-EnsText](https://github.com/lcy0604/EraseNet) and put it into your folder.

 ## Trained model download